 When I bring a bottle of French wine back to the USA for family and friends, their faces light up with excitement and appreciation.
 It’s a cherished gift for someone special.
 But all you need is to have one bottle of red wine explode in your suitcase to never want to try to transport wine on a long-haul flight ever again.
 So how can you bring wine back from France so it arrives in one piece?
 Is it even legal?
 How much wine can I bring back from France?
 Let’s talk about bringing wine back from France.

 Every time I visit the USA, I successfully bring several bottles of wine in my checked luggage.
 When packed correctly, the wine should make it in one piece.
 Knock on wood, I’ve never had an issue.
 If it’s a reasonable number of bottles for personal use, you should have no problem bringing some liquid France back with you.

 Why would you want to bring back wine?
 WHY NOT?
 Seriously though, it makes a nice gift for someone else or treat for yourself, not to mention it’s way cheaper to bring back French wine than to buy it in the USA.
 I was shocked by wine prices last time I visited the US.
 France spoils me (both with the selection and price)!

-How much wine can you legally bring back in your suitcase?
+How much wine can I bring back from France legally?

 There’s a lot of confusion about bringing wine back from Europe on a plane, but it’s quite simple.
 First, federal law says you have to be at least 21 years of age.
 There’s no limit on the number of bottles of wine you can bring into the US for personal use although anything over the duty-free allowance of one liter (so one bottle) may be subject to a small duty, although this is rarely enforced for small quantities.